Offensive-Panda/Ransomware/README.md

 # Ransomware
 Simple ransomware written in C
-This is only for educational purposes......
+This is only for educational purposes.
-Decrytion part is also included in code.....
+Decryption part is also included in code.

 @Offensive-Panda
 Cyber Security Engineer